porsche-design-system/porsche-design-system/packages/storefront/src/pages/getting-started/about-porsche-ui-kit/about.md

 Everyone having access to the system and using the same language, it is much easier to collaborate and share knowledge with a clear understanding.
 Onboardings for new members are much easier and faster.

 ## Principles of success for the Porsche UI Kit
-The Porsche UI Kit fosters trust and responsibility rather than policing; Sticking to a continuous evolvement strategy with open collaboration and contribution.
-To take full advantage of the benefits, we recommend to align with our following principles:
+The Porsche UI Kit fosters the believe of trust rather than policing by empowering self-responsibile teamwork.
+To take full advantage of the benefits we follow the principles of:

-* **Use contents as fundament** without modification for building individual designs upon
+* **Use the contents as fundament** without modification for building individual designs upon
-* **Collaborate and talk** between design and development, just as we do
+* **Collaborate** between design and development, just as we do
-* **Continuous update** to avoid growing debts
+* **Update continiously** to avoid growing debts
-* **Actively join our community** through our channels and rituals
+* **Join the community** through our channels and rituals
 * **Participate in the evolvement** by contributing and giving feedback